-As a supporter of Jacari, you are part of the legacy of the oldest student charity in Oxford.
-Striving for equal opportunities has always been at the heart of our work, but we have come a long way since we began tackling inequality through political discussions and activism over 67 years ago.
+Beginning as the Joint Action Commission Against Racial Intolerance (JACARI), Jacari was founded by University of Oxford students back in 1956, making it Oxford's oldest student-founded charity.
+Striving for equal opportunities has always been at the heart of our work, but we have come a long way since we began tackling inequality through political discussions and activism more than 6 decades ago.

-The journey towards becoming the home teaching scheme we are today is a fascinating one, featuring celebrity speakers, huge campaigns, diverse collaborations and holiday projects across the country, not to mention the hard work thousands of dedicated volunteers.
-This history is a testament to what students can achieve.
+The journey toward becoming the tutoring scheme we are today is a fascinating one featuring celebrity speakers, huge campaigns, diverse collaborations, and holiday projects across the country—not to mention the hard work of thousands of dedicated volunteers.
+Our history is a testament to what university students can achieve.

 Records suggest that JACARI was set up as far back as June 1956 and officially registered with the Proctors (the University body in charge of regulating societies) in Michaelmas '56.

 Given all this support, it is perhaps unsurprising that JACARI seems to have been a great political force for good and very successful almost immediately.
-There was apparently no problem recruiting College Reps; in Michaelmas 1957 there were 31 reps but within a term this had more than doubled to a massive 76, New College leading the way with five reps.
-Student membership soared - the Michaelmas 1958 end-of-term report puts the number of members at 2,354.
-Though this had dropped to 1,250 in Michaelmas 1959, the letter to Freshmen still boasted that "we are the LARGEST University club".
+There was apparently no problem recruiting College Reps; in Michaelmas 1957 there were 31 reps, but within a term this had more than doubled to a massive 76, New College leading the way with five reps.
+Student membership soared—the Michaelmas 1958 end-of-term report puts the number of members at 2,354.
+Though this number had dropped to 1,250 in Michaelmas 1959, the letter to Freshmen still boasted that "we are the LARGEST University club."
 JACARI had clearly captured students' imagination.

 From 1961, there was a bookstall at JACARI speaker events for members to purchase relevant books and magazines about race relations.
 By 1964, this had become the first JACARI library of books and pamphlets, originally located at St Ebbe's Voluntary Centre and open at lunchtimes.
 The library later moved to Rhodes House in 1966.